oliv37/voces/README.md

 ## Dictionary

-Data are stored in text files into [src/data](./src/data)
+Data are stored in text files in folder [src/data](./src/data)

-A text file contains at most 500 translations
+Each text file contains at most 400 translations

-Each translation is written into a single line and has the following format :
+Each translation represent a line with the following format :

 `<spanish_word> : <french_translation>`